The Benefits of Blending School and Treatment

 Daniel gave me some wonderful insight when he said, “School is important for treatment success; when a resident can stay on track (or in many cases gets back on track) they will have a stronger foundation for their aftercare.
 School can be a big stressor, so if school can work with treatment, we feel residents will be better equipped to leave Visions and follow their academic path.
 Additionally, doing well in school tends to be a source of self-esteem for adolescents.
 We want our clients to feel good about learning.
 Many of our clients come into treatment hopeless.
 It is our goal to help them see the intrinsic value in education and to guide them toward a meaningful life.”

 Joseph gave us similar insights, which also help identify the continuum that occurs with school and treatment.
 He said, “The practical piece of joining treatment and education is having the benefit of rolling enrollment – clients can enroll at any time, increasing their opportunities of getting back on track.
 Additionally, students may not be emotionally able or prepared to go back into a normalized educational setting.
 Having them in a setting that is therapeutically structured for their safety gives them the chance to practice their new behaviors before they go back to their regular school, and because we have clinicians on staff, we can react to and notice a change in behavior quickly and effectively.”

 We understand the importance of creating a therapeutically alive and nourishing environment for our clients and their families.
 Placing school in the treatment arena allows us to support our clients at optimum levels, and it provides a multi-level aspect to the healing process.
-School and Treatment from the residential and outpatient perspective is a necessary stone in the path to wellness.
+Blending school and treatment from the residential and outpatient perspective is a necessary stone in the path to wellness.
 It is beneficial to the adolescent, building confidence and self-esteem, and it is advantageous for parents to see their children simultaneously succeed in their education and in their substance abuse and mental health treatment.